swissonid/android-design-support-lib-sample/README.md

 * Flexible space
 * Flexible space with Image
 * Tabs
+* Tabs with a recylerview

+## What's in PROGRESS
+* Remove fix value 800dp with calculation on Runtime

 ## What's OPEN
 * Transparent Statusbar
 * Flexible space with overlapping content
-* Tabs with a recylerview
-* Remove fix value 800dp with calculation on Runtime
 * FabButton

 ## How does it look like right now